 Accessing the Community Independently

-Joe found developing relationships with support workers difficult and was very anxious about accessing the community independently leading him to feeling isolated.
+In the past Joe found developing relationships with support workers difficult and was very anxious about accessing the community independently leading him to feeling isolated.

 Joe began receiving support from Autism West Midlands in 2011.
 Over time Joe has increased his confidence and developed positive relationships with staff.
 Alongside support staff Joe began to develop relationships with local community facilities and shops.
 Emergency strategies were developed and rehearsed and a designated safety hub, which is a local Café, was also established to provide a place of safety for Joe if he became anxious or distressed.